-Image rendering is done using the rendering script (render.sh) available in the workplace of this section.
-This script creates the appropriate PNG images under img/\$VERSION/ directory.
+The centos-release.png and screenshot.png images are rendered for each major release of CentOS.
+This task is done using the script render.sh available in the workplace.
+This script creates the appropriate PNG images under img/\$VERSION/directory.